Rob00t-unimi/SonicWalk/README.md

 - plot: spawns a daemon that handles real time plotting (using matplotlib).
 - analyze: spawns two daemons (one for each sensor) handling step detection and samples reproduction from the library of samples provided.

-Recorded data is returned by the function as a tuple of Numpy.arrays.
+The Recorded data returned by the `mtwRecord` function includes several components:

-With the first element consisting of two buffers of pitch angles of a maximum lenght of 72000 samples, and the second being the index at witch the recording has stopped.
+- `data[0][0]` and `data[0][1]` are tuples of Numpy.arrays containing the pitch angle buffers for the two signals, respectively.
 The two buffers of length 72000 samples can contain roughly 10 minutes of recording (at 120Hz) after witch the buffers are overwritten.
+- `data[1][0]` and `data[1][1]` represent the indices at which the recording stopped for the two signals.
+- The 'interesting points' related to the two signals are stored in `data[2][0]` and `data[2][1]`, which are tuples of Numpy.arrays.
+These arrays contain the approximate indices of the two signals at which points of interest were detected.
+- `data[3]` contains the average beats per minute (bpm) value if the calculation was requested and the relevant data was acquired.
+Otherwise, it will be `None`.

 ### Installation
 Python version 3.9 is required, (it is recommended to create a conda virtual environment using the python version 3.9)\
 Installing the *xsensdeviceapi* dependency:

 ```
-pip install wheels/xsensdeviceapi-2022.0.0-cp39-none-linux_x86_64.whl
+pip install wheels/xsensdeviceapi-2022.2.0-cp39-none-win_amd64.whl
 ```
 Installing the package:
 ```